-Most pregnant women who have chickenpox recover fully and their baby is fine.
+Most pregnant women who have chickenpox recover fully and their babies are fine.
 However, as discussed above, the illness tends to be unpleasant and there is some risk of complications.
 In short:

 - See a doctor urgently if you suspect that you have chickenpox when you are pregnant, or within seven days of giving birth.

 - If you do develop chickenpox, you (and your baby if newborn) should be reviewed daily.
 You may need a hospital assessment if you have lung disease, are a smoker, or are taking treatment which affects your immune system (such as steroids).
-See a doctor immediately if you have: a severe rash, a bleeding rash, chest/breathing problems, drowsiness, vomiting, or bleeding.
-You may need treatment in hospital.
+If you have any of the following, see a doctor immediately, as you may need treatment in hospital:

-- Antiviral medication is an option to treat chickenpox, but to be of benefit, it must be started within 24 hours of the rash first appearing.
+- Antiviral medication, such as aciclovir, is an option to treat chickenpox.
+To be of benefit, it must be started within 24 hours of the rash first appearing.
 It does not cure the illness, but tends to make it less severe.
 It may help to prevent complications developing in mother and baby (described above).
 This would be advised by a specialist in hospital.